mehmetsalgar/address-check/README.md

 Initial README
-We are improving the Workflow / Secret Fix
+We are improving the Workflow / Secret Fix / Set Trigger to dispatch